-Journalist: a person who practises journalism; someone who gathers and disseminates new information to a wider audience about current events, trends, people and issues.
 While Zelizer's cultural definition of journalism covers a wide field, those aspiring to a career as a journalist most likely want to know just what a journalist does.

-A journalist is a person who practices journalism; someone who gathers and disseminates new information to a wider audience about current events, trends, people and issues.
-The word journalist is taken from the French journal, which comes from the Latin term diurnal (daily).
+A journalist is a person who practices journalism, someone who gathers and disseminates new information to a wider audience about current events, trends, people and issues.
+The word 'journalist' is taken from the French journal, which comes from the Latin term diurnal (daily).

-Our understanding of the role of a journalist often comes not only from news bulletins and newspapers, but from films, novels and comics-surely the ultimate heroic journalist is the comic-strip character Clark Kent, the Daily Planet reporter who combats evil as Superman.
-We've all seen in films and TV the stereotypical Hollywood journalist hero, the hard-bitten, cynical reporter up against a corrupt world.
+Our understanding of the role of a journalist often comes not only from news bulletins and newspapers, but also from films, novels and comics-surely the ultimate heroic journalist is the comic-strip character Clark Kent, the Daily Planet reporter who combats evil as Superman.
+We've all seen in films and television the stereotypical Hollywood journalist hero, the hard-bitten, cynical reporter up against a corrupt world.
 Harry Shearer's succinct tongue-in-cheek definition captures the stereotypical journalist of old: 'He's a hard-drinking, soft-spoken, burn-up-some-shoe-leather, sort of son-of-a-gun who's seen it all before, and can't wait to see it all again.'

 This image is a far cry from reality.
 For a start, at least half of all working journalists today are female, and most journalists use telecommunications technology rather than shoe leather to gather information.
-And occupational health and safety rules have put an end to the whisky bottle in the bottom drawer!
+They may start as bloggers, or on Twitter, or just using their Facebook page to tell stories.
+And occupational health and safety rules have put an end to the whisky bottle in the bottom drawer.